Statistical issues in Serial Killer Nurse cases: The case of Ben Geen

-In December 2003 the numbers of patients reaching an overstressed emergency ward in an underfunded minor hospital in a provincial English town, threatened by closure because of its extremely small size, probably understaffed, probably lacking resident consultants in critical specialisms, was bigger than ever.
-There were a couple of ``surprising'' events when patients who were initially thought to be in fairly good shape suddenly, and at the time unexplainably, worsened.
-Ben was usually around when anything happened simply because he was usually around: he was working double shifts in order to gain more and more experience as fast as possible, and also often fell in for absent colleagues.
+In December 2003 the numbers of patients reaching an overstressed emergency ward in a small underfunded provincial hospital, threatened by closure, probably understaffed, probably lacking resident consultants in critical specialisms, was bigger than ever.
+There were two ``surprising'' events when patients who were initially thought to be in fairly good shape suddenly, and at the time unexplainably, worsened.
+Ben was usually around when anything happened simply because he was usually around: he was working double shifts in order to gain more and more experience as fast as possible, and also often filled in for absent colleagues.

 On Thursday 5 February 2004, at the end of an exceptionally hectic day, a chronic alcoholic diabetic presented himself in the hospital (referred to ED by his doctor), on account of severe gastric pain and vomiting, and suffering fainting fits.
 Ben took a blood sample.
 The patient suddenly worsened and later had little idea what else Ben did to him.
 Ben certainly inserted a \emph{canula} (a tube that can be inserted into the body, for the delivery or removal of fluid or for the gathering of samples) and the patient was transferred to the Critical Care department, CC.
 The real problem for Ben came later: Ben went home with, unknown to himself (he said), a used plastic needle-less syringe containing some muscle relaxant in his nurse's smock.
 Such a syringe is used to administer necessary medications, including a muscle relaxant, through the \emph{canula} prior to inserting breathing and feeding tubes into patients on the way to Critical Care.
 Ben stayed home sick on Friday, and then had the weekend free.
 His girlfriend, another nurse, doing the washing, told him off for this (she said) and told him to take it back as soon as possible.
-So, on Monday evening – with the syringe in his coat pocket – he was met by policemen as he entered the hospital.
+So, on Monday evening -- with the syringe in his coat pocket -- he was met by policemen as he entered the hospital.
 In some panic (he said) he stupidly further emptied the remaining contents of the syringe into his pocket.
-Obviously, he tried to harm patients by injecting them with this stuff so that he could then play the hero, helping to resuscitate them!
-The so-called ``Munchhausen by proxy'' syndrome.
+The Prosecution claimed that Ben tried to harm patients by injecting them with this stuff so that he could then play the hero, helping to resuscitate them - the so-called ``Munchhausen by proxy'' syndrome.